fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 ## Start with your content first

 It all starts right on your keyboard.
 Everything else will be useless unless your text is written well.
 It’s a broad topic and this little article can’t fully cover it.
-Good news it doesn’t need to because others already have previously.
+Good news it doesn’t need to because others already have done so previously.
 I recommend going through the excellent [Butterick’s Practical Typography][5] e-book.
 Well worth your time.

 ## Font selection